manoharc07/code-judgesystem/README.md

 ## Getting Started

-Download the Zip file and unzip to server directory.
+Download the Zip file and extract to server directory.

 ## Prerequisites